 - Pencil

-The first thing you want to do is empty the drawer you will be starting with.
-Then pull the drawer out if you can and vacuum it, then wipe it clean.
+First, you want to empty the drawer you will be starting with.
+Then, pull the drawer out if you can, vacuum it, and wipe it clean.
 Pulling the drawer out makes it easier to work with.

-Tip: If you want extra cuteness, you can also add contact paper to the bottoms of each drawer.
+Tip: For extra cuteness, you can add contact paper to the bottoms of each drawer.

 You want to measure based on what direction you want the board dividers to sit on the drawers.

-For example, I measured the depth of mine to know what size to cut my boards because I wanted my dividers to go front-to-back.
+For example, I measured the depth of my boards to determine what size to cut them to because I wanted my dividers to go front-to-back.

-Then I measured the width to see how many board dividers id be able to fit into each drawer.
+Then, I measured the width to see how many board dividers I could fit into each drawer.
 With my drawers, I could add two dividers per drawer, giving me three sections.

-Then with a pencil, lightly mark exactly where the board dividers will go inside the drawer and apply the adhesive tabs in place.
+Then, lightly mark precisely where the board dividers will go inside the drawer with a pencil and apply the adhesive tabs.

-Measure and mark the boards based on the measurement of your drawers to know what size to cut them.
+Measure and mark the boards based on the measurements of your drawers to determine what size to cut them.

-I cut mine with the Mitre Box and Saw.
-But you can use whatever cutting tool you have for this purpose OR you can also get them cut at your local hardware store.
-I know The Home Depot by my house has this service, but first double-check that your does too before going.
+I cut mine with the Mitre Box and Saw, but you can use whatever cutting tool you have.
+You can also get them cut at your local hardware store.
+I know The Home Depot by my house has this service, but first, double-check that yours does before going.

-Once you cut the boards, you may need to give them a light sanding where you made the cut.
-You do not need a sander for this, you can just use sandpaper.
+Once you cut the boards, you may need to give them a light sanding where you cut them.
+You do not need a sander for this; use sandpaper.

-Tip: You can stain or paint the boards if they don’t match your drawer color and/or you prefer a certain color.
+Tip: If the boards don’t match your drawer color and/or you prefer a certain color, you can stain or paint them.

-Since you have already stuck all the adhesives tabs in place earlier, now you can easily just slide the board through the top opening of the adhesive tab on both sides.
-If for any reason the board is off in size, make the necessary adjustments until it all fits nice and snug.
+Since you already stuck all the adhesive tabs in place earlier, you can easily slide the board through the top opening of the adhesive tab on both sides.
+If, for any reason, the board is off in size, make the necessary adjustments until it all fits nicely and snugly.

 And boom, you’re done!
 Repeat the steps for however many dividers you want to make.

-Here is one of mine finished and in use.
+Here is one of mine that is finished and in use.
 What a beautifully organized dresser drawer!
 The organizer in me is very, very happy with these results.

-Last but not least, you may wonder is it worth DIYing your own custom drawer dividers when you can just buy something similar online?
-Well, this is up to you to decide.
+Lastly, is it worth making your own custom drawer dividers when you can buy something similar online?
+You decide.

-I thought it was.
-And not just because it was way more affordable, but because I can customize them however I want when I make them myself.
-But that’s just me.
+I thought it was worth it, not just because it was way more affordable but also because I could customize the drawers however I wanted when I made them myself.

 However, I’ll share the total breakdown cost per divider compared to buying already made.
-Hopefully, this helps you decide if this is something worth DIYing yourself or not.
+Maybe that’ll help you decide if this is something worth DIYing yourself.

-- Poplar Hobby Board (based on the size that I used: 0.25 x 3.5 IN x 4 FT): About $6.00 per board, and I could make three dividers from each board.
-So that means that each divider cost me about $2.00.
+- Poplar Hobby Board (based on the size I used: 0.25 x 3.5 IN x 4 FT): About $6.00 per board, and I could make three dividers from each board, so each divider cost me about $2.00.

 Hobby Board = $2.00 + Adhesive tabs x 2 = $2.00 = $4.00 per divider!

 I don’t know about you, but $4.00 per divider is a steal!
 Especially compared to the ones you can buy.
-And they are sturdy and will last a very long time.
+These are sturdy and will last a very long time.

 So what do you think?
-Are you giving this super easy DIY a try?
+Are you trying this super easy DIY?
 Trust me, you won’t regret it!
-I finally finished all of my kids’ drawers, now I’m moving on to mine and my husband’s dresser drawers.
+I finally finished all my kid’s drawers; now I’m moving on to mine and my husband’s dresser drawers.

 This post was all about a super-easy way to DIY dresser drawer dividers.